 - U = Unresponsive – Assume that the casualty is unconscious and unresponsive

-For the serious injury, it is important for the active emergency response, because, the time of qualified medical present is a factor in the survivability of the casualty.
+For a serious injury, it is important for the active emergency response, because, the time of qualified medical present is a factor in the survivability of the casualty.
 So, as a security guard, you have to do the following things at the scene of critical injury.

 - Shout and send for help